ManaliJain06/cmpe281-ManaliJain06/ProjectJournal.md

 		sharding:
   		  configDB: configReplica/mongo-config1:27019,mongo-config2:27019,mongo-config3:27019

-No need to do replication here we define a configDB parameter with the replica set name if config server followed by the hostname and port
+No need to do replication here.
+We define a configDB parameter with the replica set name of config servers followed by the config serveer's hostname and port number.

 4) Create a new systemd file - mongos.service